Dramacydal/RGSSCS/RGSSGui/README.md

 The left panel shows the archive contents as a hierarchical tree.
 Folders can be expanded and collapsed individually or all at once via the context menu.

 **Filtering:** type a regular expression into the search box at the bottom of the left panel.
 The tree updates automatically after a short delay.
+Check the **Not** checkbox to invert the filter and show only files that do *not* match the expression.
+The **Reset** button clears both the expression and the invert checkbox in one step.

 ## Selecting Files